Amazon Halo Is Gone

 On Banning Books

 I wrote this a few months ago, without publishing it.
 It hasn’t become any less relevant lately, so I’ll leave it here.
+It could be a little cleaner and more concise.
 I’ve never understood the point.
 Why?
 Isn’t the old adage about the positive correlation between banning things and the demand for and allure of those things true?
 My school district, and its superintendent – Tim “I own this” Forson – just banned another 23 books.
-Until today, I didn’t appreciate one of the major effects.

 Continue reading →